 BEEKEEPING IN NORTHERN CLIMATES Year 1, in-person: Getting Started in Beekeeping

 Interested in becoming a beekeeper?
-Dr. Marla Spivak, Gary Reuter and Dr. Katie Lee from the University of Minnesota Bee Lab will help you get started in beekeeping.
+Dr. Marla Spivak, Gary Reuter, Dr. Katie Lee, Nelson Williams, and the University of Minnesota Bee Squad will help you get started in beekeeping.
 If you have no prior experience keeping bees in our cold climate, Beekeeping in Northern Climates Year 1 will teach you the foundations of what you need to know for a successful first year.

 - Successful strategies for the first winter

-- Marla Spivak, Professor, Department of Entomology, University of Minnesota
+- Dr. Marla Spivak, Professor, Department of Entomology, University of Minnesota

 - Gary Reuter, Bee Lab Coordinator, Extension, University of Minnesota

-- Katie Lee, Apiculture Extension Educator, University of Minnesota
+- Dr. Katie Lee, Apiculture Extension Educator, University of Minnesota